Dynamical photon-photon interaction mediated by a quantum emitter: Main

 The two-photon dynamics is explored in Fig.~\ref{figure2} by recording the two-time correlation function in transmission for different durations of the incoming pulse, $\delta t$, relative to the emitter lifetime, $\tau\approx 229$~ps (see Methods).
 Two interaction processes are compared, depending on the temporal separation between pulses: i) independent scattering of temporally separated single-photon pulses from the quantum dot (Fig.~\ref{figure2} (a)) and ii) two-photon scattering of photons originating from the same pulse (Fig.~\ref{figure2} (b)).
 Experimentally both cases can be extracted from a single series of pulsed two-photon correlation functions by analyzing data from i) subsequent pulses ($t_2 \approx t_1+\Delta t$, where $\Delta t=30$~ns $\gg \tau$ is the delay between excitation pulses) or ii) same pulses ($t_2 \approx t_1 $).
 The nonlinear interaction induces temporal quantum correlations on a time scale determined by the pulse duration $\delta t$ and the lifetime $\tau.$

-Case i) of independent single-photon scattering is serving as a reference measurement essentially corresponding to an uncorrelated case.
-The two input pulses are separated by more than lifetime, i.e. the emitter does not mediate any photon-photon interaction.
+Case i) of independent single-photon scattering serves as a reference measurement essentially corresponding to an uncorrelated case.
+The two input pulses are separated by more than the lifetime, i.e. the emitter does not mediate any photon-photon interaction.
 The correlation measurements probe single-photon (denoted by superscript 1 on wavefunction $\Psi$) components of the scattered wavefunction, i.e. $C_{tt}^{(2)}(t_1,t_2)\propto |\Psi^{(1)}_t(t_1)|^2 |\Psi^{(1)}_t(t_2)|^2$, see Fig.~\ref{figure2}(a).
 The observed correlation plots can therefore be interpreted from single-photon dynamics.
 A short input pulse, $\delta t/\tau\lesssim 1$, is spectrally wide and has therefore a small overlap with the quantum dot bandwidth meaning that the pulse is preferentially transmitted with little effect from the emitter.
 Increasing the pulse duration, $\delta t/\tau\gtrsim 1$, increases the interaction with the quantum dot and thereby the probability to reflect a single photon from the incoming pulse.
-This reduces the probability of photon transmission (observed as a low probability amplitude around $t_1\sim t_2\sim 0$) and the overall transmission probability reduces as the pulse duration grows further.
+This reduces the probability of photon transmission (observed as a low probability amplitude around $t_1\sim t_2\sim 0$), which results in the visible "cross-like" destructive interference, and the overall transmission probability reduces as the pulse duration grows further.

 Case ii) reveals the dynamics of two-photon (superscript 2 on wavefunction) scattering processes, i.e. $C_{tt}^{(2)}(t_1,t_2)\propto |\Psi_{tt}^{(2)}(t_1,t_2)|^2$.
 The quantum dot mediates strong photon-photon correlations tailored by the duration of the incoming pulse.
 For $\delta t/\tau\lesssim 1$, the pulse is spectrally wide, and only weak interaction is observed similar to case i), see data in Fig.~\ref{figure2}(b).
 For longer pulses, $\delta t/\tau\gtrsim 1$, the interaction increases and we observe strong temporal correlation, i.e. the detection of one photon increases the probability of detecting another.
 This is observed in Fig.~\ref{figure2}(b) as the clustering of data points around the axis $t_1=t_2$ for long pulses.
 The observed photon bunching in the transmission channel stems from the fact that the quantum dot can only scatter one photon at a time, and was observed previously only in continuous-wave experiments \cite{Javadi2015,Liang2018}.
 The present experiment reveals the dynamics of this nonlinear photon-sorting process.